-The really scary part about this is that he uses us to that.
+The really scary part about this is that he uses us to do that kingdom work.
 It would be so much easier if he would just let us be the church to ourselves, in our nice quiet German sort of way, socializing with people like us, serving with folks who have the same values and history and outlook on life.
 But God envisions something else for us, something much more exciting, dangerous, and gracious.
+He found Peter on the rooftop and called him down into a Gentile house.
+He could have sent some angel to Cornelius but he sent Peter instead.

 Where is God pushing us out the door into uncomfortable places?
 Peter did not want to be there that day.
-If the Spirit had not visibly manifested himself that day, if God had not commanded him to be there, he would have stayed in Joppa.
+If the Spirit had not visibly manifested himself that day, if God had not commanded him to be there, he would have stayed in Joppa, enjoying the hospitality of Simon the tanner.
 Where do we see the Spirit of God in strange places?
 Do we see him in prisons and among prisoners?
 Have you ever been surprised to find a homeless man or woman to be far more pious and spiritual than you are?
+Have you ever even talked to a homeless man or woman?
 I think that sometimes we might be surprised at how spiritual some who walk the halls of our public schools really are.
-My father remembered being surprised to find a woman who was living with a man who was far more faithful to her live-in boyfriend than many spouses were.
+My father remembered being surprised to find a woman who was living with a man who was far more faithful to her live-in boyfriend than many of the spouses in his parish had been.

-Of course we also see many times when churches are suddenly changed - an emigrant community has come in and suddenly there are more of "them" than there are of "us." when the community converts from a good middleclass German/white/Lutheran sort of place to a community filled with people of another race or tradition, we can feel very uncomfortable.
+Of course we also see many times when churches are suddenly changed - an emigrant community has come in and suddenly there are more of "them" than there are of "us."
+When the community converts from a good middleclass German/white/Lutheran sort of place to a community filled with people of another race or tradition, we can feel very uncomfortable.
 Is that Jesus pushing us out the door a little bit?